Integrated Life Sciences (ILS) at the University of Georgia provides:

 - Customized research specializations

 At UGA, you choose.
-Integrated Life Sciences (ILS) allows first-year graduate students to explore the research areas of more than 175 faculty and 11 participating PhD graduate programs.
+Integrated Life Sciences (ILS) allows first-year graduate students to explore the research areas of over 200 faculty and 14 participating PhD graduate programs.
 Entering students perform three laboratory rotations and take a streamlined and innovative curriculum in the Fall semester that is designed to facilitate the transition to graduate education and research.
 Students then choose a thesis advisor, graduate program, and begin thesis research.
 A hallmark of this competitive graduate program is its emphasis on existing and emerging interdisciplinary research areas.